Last updated on January 28, 2023 by Wandering our World

 Corfu is one of those islands we keep returning to because it has everything.
 From gorgeous beaches and warm water for swimming, to some of Greece’s most spectacular walking and hiking trails.

-This island is home to breathtaking bays and villages, spectacular peaks and panoramic views.
+This island is home to breathtaking bays and villages, fantastic wildlife, spectacular peaks and panoramic views.
 Because of that, hiking and walking in Corfu is one of our favourite activities when we visit.

 Here we share some of the best hiking trails in Corfu so you can enjoy hiking and walking on the island as much as we do.
 We’ve split them up into short, middle, and long distance, so there should be a route that suits everybody.

 Walking & Hiking In Corfu: Three Fantastic Short Distance Trails